How explainable are adversarially-robust CNNs?: Methods and experimental setup

-\textbf{CAM}~\cite{zhou2016learning} produces a heatmap by taking a weighted average of the channels at the last convolutional layer of a CNN where the channel weights are the weights of the fully-connected layer that connects the global averaged pooling (GAP) value of each channel to the network classification outputs.
-While CAM is a faithful explanation of a CNN's ``attention'', it is only applicable to CNN architectures that have the GAP layer right before the last classification layer. \textbf{GradCAM}~\cite{selvaraju2017grad} approximates a channel's weight in CAM by the mean gradient over the activations in that channel and is applicable to all CNNs including those without a GAP layer.
+\subsec{CAM-based methods} \textbf{CAM}~\citep{zhou2016learning} produces a heatmap by taking a weighted average of the channels at the last convolutional layer of a CNN where the channel weights are the weights of the fully-connected layer that connects the global averaged pooling (GAP) value of each channel to the network classification outputs.
+CAM is only applicable to CNN architectures with the GAP layer right before the last classification layer. \textbf{GradCAM}~\citep{selvaraju2017grad} approximates a channel's weight in CAM by the mean gradient over the activations in that channel and is applicable to all CNNs.